- CHILD CARE SEARCH

 Steps to Finding the Best Child Care for Your Family

 The first step to finding the right child care for your family starts with knowing what options you have.
-In Delaware, a license is needed when payment is received for care of a child outside of their home while the parent is not present.
+In Delaware, a license is needed when payment is received for care of any non-related child outside of their home while the parent is not present.
 The Office of Child Care Licensing (OCCL) is responsible for the licensing and monitoring of child care programs in the State of Delaware.
 It is part of the Division of Family Services within the Department of Services for Children, Youth and their Families (DSCYF/Kids Department) to the Delaware Department of Education (DOE).

 There are three (3) types of licensed child care providers: 1) family child care; 2) large family child care; and 3) child care centers.
 You can learn more about each type of care below.

 Family Child Care

 Family child care takes place in a licensed home.
 Up to 9 children can be cared for at one time.
 The number of children allowed depends on: 1) the ages of the children present at any given time; and 2) the provider’s level (Level I or Level II) as determined by their training and experience.
 The number of children in care can vary from 1 to 6 infants through preschool-aged children and 1 to 3 school aged children.

 Large Family Child Care

 A large family child care is offered in a licensed home or business location.
 The number of children allowed depends on the ages of the children present at any given time.
 It can vary from 7 to 12 infants through preschool-aged children and 1 to 3 school aged children.
 Depending on the number of children and their ages there needs to be one to three staff members.